-New federal regulations for Cooperative Research will go into effect on January 20, 2020, which will apply to federally funded Human Subjects Research (HSR)
+Federal regulations for Cooperative Research went into effect on January 20, 2020, and apply to federally funded Human Subjects Research (HSR)

 - Protocols, involving cooperative research, approved on or after January 20, 2020 must follow the new Common Rule Cooperative Research Regulations.

 - Protocols, involving cooperative research, approved prior to January 20, 2020 will continue under the current Common Rule

 For federally funded HSR, Cooperative Research is defined as projects that involve more than one institution.
 Each institution is responsible for safeguarding the rights and welfare of human subjects at their institution.